-Customers currently in the process of installing a new system will receive REBS provided that Synergy receives your eligible completed application by 7 September 2020.
+Customers currently in the process of installing a new system will receive REBS.
+You must apply to Synergy by 7 September 2020.
 Any applications submitted after this date will receive DEBS.

 The key financial benefits of installing a grid connected solar PV system are: